hbowden/nextgen/README.md

 `sudo ./nextgen --syscall --dumb --out /file/path/to/create/output/directory`

-Nextgen will be ported to other operating systems besides `FreeBSD` and `OSX` and will be implemented in this order `illumos`, `Linux`, `OpenBSD`, and finally `NetBSD`.
+Nextgen will be ported to other operating systems besides `FreeBSD`, `Linux` and `OSX` and will be implemented in this order `illumos`, `OpenBSD`, and finally `NetBSD`.
 Porting `Nextgen` is mainly a matter of having a working libdtrace available on your platform.